 At night, it’s just plain harder to see.
 Be cautious and s l o w d o w n when it’s dark out.
 It’s also important to be extra good about using your turn signal when changing lanes.
 Because we can’t always make out the shapes of cars in the dark, using our lights properly becomes even more critical.

 Most interstate road conditions are not immaculate.
-You’ll see potholes, cracked pavement and uneven surfaces.
+You’ll see potholes, cracked pavement, and uneven surfaces.
 Ugh.
 If the road in front of you looks a little rough, please reduce your speed and proceed with caution (it should go without saying that everyone in the car should have their seat belts on, too).
-Sometimes you’ll run into bigger obstacles on the highway -- like debris that’s fallen off a truck, busted tires, road kill or even an animal crossing the road.
-In each of these situations, you’ll want to decelerate to avoid damaging your vehicle or causing bodily injury to an innocent lil critter.
+Sometimes you’ll run into bigger obstacles on the highway -- like debris that’s fallen off a truck, busted tires, roadkill or even an animal crossing the road.
+In each of these situations, you’ll want to decelerate to avoid damaging your vehicle or causing bodily injury to an innocent little critter.